RahulSinghGulia/MAC_Layer/CSMA_CA/README.md

-# Medium Access Control (MAC) Layer
+# MAC Layer - CSMA/CA Technique
-This project cover the CSMA/CA technique in detail.
+This project covers the CSMA/CA technique in detail.